-- We have implemented a service-wide action plan capturing the recommendations from the Grenfell Tower Inquiry and learnings from the fire at The Cube in Bolton.
-This enables us to track and measure progress, ensuring we are prepared and able to provide a safe and effective response. - We have invested in fire safety and fire investigation training for our fire safety teams and frontline staff to help them recognise and respond to fire safety issues, and equip frontline incident commanders to identify the cause and origin of fires. - Our Fire Safety Risk Based Inspection Programme has been reviewed and updated to ensure we have an accurate risk profile for premises across Greater Manchester, to effectively target our resources at the highest risk premises. - We have reviewed our approach to gathering information to support our operational response and developed training for all frontline firefighters to support the implementation of a new policy in 2022/23.
+- ✓ We have implemented a Service-wide action plan capturing the recommendations from the Grenfell Tower Inquiry and learnings from the fire at The Cube in Bolton.
+This provides a single focal point for tracking and measuring progress to help ensure we are prepared and able to provide a safe and effective response. - ✓ Over the last year we have invested in training for our fire safety teams and frontline staff including; - Delivering over 500 days of fire safety training. - Training delivered to all our mobile operational officers to help them recognise and respond to fire safety issues. - Rolling out fire investigation training to all frontline incident commanders to equip them to identify the cause and origin of fires. - ✓ Our Fire Safety Risk Based Inspection Programme has been reviewed and updated to ensure we have an accurate risk profile for premises across Greater Manchester, to effectively target our resources at the highest risk premises. - ✓ We have reviewed our approach to gathering information to support our operational response and developed training for all frontline firefighters to support the implementation of a new policy in 2022/23.